 Can I use an EOR to hire remote workers in any country?

-Most major EOR providers cover 150-185+ countries.
-Coverage varies by provider: Remofirst and Velocity Global cover 185+ countries, while Remote.com covers 90+ through its owned-entity model.
+Coverage across 150-185+ countries is standard among major EOR providers.
+It varies by provider: Remofirst and Velocity Global cover 185+ countries, while Remote.com covers 90+ through its owned-entity model.
 Check that your provider has direct operations - not just third-party subcontractors - in your target country, as compliance quality varies when providers rely on local partners.

 How do I find remote candidates without local recruiting presence?